Funny Girl (film): Filming

 Rehearsals and pre-recording of the songs began in July 1967.
 During pre-recording, Streisand had demanded extensive retakes until she was satisfied with them, and on the set she continued to display her perfectionist nature, frequently arguing with Wyler about costumes and photography.
+Streisand has since rebutted this in her 2023 memoir, where she argues that she loved to collaborate with Wyler, and that the media exaggerated these reports.

 Principal photography began in August 1967 and was completed by December.
-Streisand's first scene took place at an abandoned rail depot in New Jersey where she just got off from the train and posing for the photographers.
-Filming was more difficult for Barbra than she thought because she had to do musical numbers multiple times for different camera angles.
+Streisand's first scene was set at an abandoned rail depot in New Jersey where she had just got off the train and was posing for the photographers.
+A difficulty of filming that Barbra did not anticipate was that she had to do musical numbers multiple times for different camera angles.
 For the helicopter shot of "Don't Rain on My Parade", aerial photographer Nelson Tyler had to develop a special helicopter camera rig.
-Streisand allegedly had so many of her scenes with Anne Francis cut before the film's release that Francis sued to have her name removed from the credits, but lost.
-Streisand later claimed she never told Wyler to cut anything and the final film reflected his choices, not hers.
+Allegedly, so many of Streisand's scenes with Anne Francis were cut before the film's release that Francis sued to have her name removed from the credits, but lost.
+Streisand later claimed she never told Wyler to cut anything and that the final film reflected his choices, not hers.
 Francis later said "I have no feud with Barbra.
 But doing that film was like Gaslight.
 What infuriated me was the way they did things—never telling me, never talking to me, just cutting.
 I think they were afraid that if they were nice to me, Barbra would have been upset."
 Shooting for the musical number "My Man", which the original Fanny Brice made famous, took place at the end of the shooting phase.
 Sharif was present to help Streisand get emotional and build up sadness.
 The crew did at least ten takes.
-Also in that shoot, Stark thought the film would cost $8 million, which he deemed to be "half as much as any other big musical [...] and it will be twice as big."
+Also in that shoot, Stark thought the film would cost $8 million, which he deemed to be "half as much as any other big musical...and it will be twice as big."